-Seminole County is the northeastern corner of the Orlando metropolitan area, containing Sanford (the county seat), Altamonte Springs, Casselberry, Oviedo, Lake Mary, and Longwood.
-With roughly 475,000 residents, Seminole County is densely suburban and has been one of Florida's more consistently growing counties over the past three decades.
-The county's proximity to the University of Central Florida (in adjacent Orange County) and its position as the northeastern Orlando suburb make it a common destination for in-migrants from Orange County proper.
+Seminole County is the northeastern county of the Orlando metropolitan area, containing Sanford (the county seat), Altamonte Springs, Casselberry, Oviedo, Lake Mary, and Longwood.
+With roughly 475,000 residents, Seminole County is densely suburban and has been one of Florida's more consistently growing counties for three decades.
+The county's position as the northeastern Orlando suburb — directly adjacent to Orange County where the University of Central Florida, Disney, Universal, and major tech employers are located — makes it a common destination for in-migrants from Orange County who move northeast as they advance in their careers or settle into family housing.

-Florida's Sunshine Law makes the Seminole County Clerk portal broadly accessible.
-Seminole County sits in the 18th Judicial Circuit alongside Brevard County (Space Coast).
-For the broader Florida context, see our Florida state guide.
+Florida's Sunshine Law makes the Seminole County Clerk portal broadly accessible with document-level access for registered users.
+Seminole County sits in the 18th Judicial Circuit alongside Brevard County.
+For broader Florida context, see our Florida state guide.

 Key takeaways

-- Seminole County (pop. est. 475,000 — U.S. Census Bureau, 2023 ACS) is the northeastern Orlando suburb — Orange County (Orlando) is the standard prior-county supplement for any Seminole County search.
+- Seminole County has approximately 475,000 residents (U.S. Census Bureau, 2023 ACS) — the northeastern Orlando suburb with Orange County as the standard prior-county supplement.

-- The 18th Judicial Circuit covers both Seminole and Brevard counties — cases are divided between county-based courthouses (Sanford for Seminole matters).
+- The 18th Judicial Circuit covers both Seminole and Brevard counties — Seminole County matters are heard at the Sanford courthouse; Brevard County (Space Coast) matters at Titusville or Viera.

-- FDLE statewide criminal history covers Seminole County alongside all 67 Florida counties without pre-selection.
+- FDLE statewide criminal history covers all 67 Florida counties simultaneously — the most efficient starting point when Orlando metro county residency history is uncertain.

 Seminole County quick facts